 Once at the castle, you have a viewing platform to see the front of the castle which is a great spot for some memories captured with a picture!
 Then, you will continue through the main gate and you can walk around the castle courtyard while you wait for your tour time.
 Once your tour time is ready, you number will show up on a screen and you will be allowed in.

 Unfortunately, once inside, it is forbidden to take any photos.
 But you can guarantee every room that was completed is spectacular!
-Here is a picture of the Throne Room.
-No wonder it took so long to finish just the 17 rooms!
+With rooms like the immaculate Throne Room, it’s no wonder it took so long to finish just the 17 rooms!
 Can you imagine what the whole castle would have looked like completed!?
 Stunning!

 After 17 years of construction, only 14 of the 360 rooms were completed because of the low funds and King Ludwig’s untimely strange death.
 At the time of construction, he had also been building another castles, such as Schloss Herrenchiemsee which was a replica of the Palace of Versailles in honor of the Sun King who he deeply admired.
 He was also building Schloss Linderhof, which is his only castle he lived to see be completed.
 He was found in the lake below the castle, along with his doctor, drowned.
 There is much speculation about his untimely death and there is a Bavarian Secret Society who is determined to find the truth of his death, possibly committed to save the Bavarian government from bankruptcy.
 Immediately after his death, the castle was opened to the public 6 weeks later.